SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloudfront.md

 #### Set up SNS in AWS (Highly Recommended)
-The following steps use the AWS SNS Console.
+The following steps use the Amazon SNS Console.
 You may instead use AWS CloudFormation.
 Follow the instructions to use [CloudFormation to set up an SNS Subscription Endpoint](/docs/send-data/hosted-collectors/amazon-aws/configure-your-aws-source-cloudformation#Set_up_an_SNS_Subscription_Endpoint).

 1. Go to **Services >** **Simple Notification Service** and click **Create Topic**.
 Enter a **Topic name** and click **Create topic**.
 Copy the provided **Topic ARN**, you’ll need this for the next step.
 Make sure that the topic and the bucket are in the same region.